Vaidehi-05/SearchEff/README.md

 Presenting **SearchEff** your one stop destination for having your notes arranged as efficiently as possible!
 Implemented through fuzzy search, prefix matching and file based frequency ranking.<br>
 <hr>

-##Featured 📖<br>
+## About📝⭐<br>
+Given the large variety of topics covered and the largely careless style of student note-making, it often becomes an overwhelming experience to sift through your entire notes at exam time. **_SearchEff_** solves this problem by simply keeping your notes organized, readily available however you need them.
+Implemented completely using **C++ 17**, SearchEff uses one of its key features: the _Filesystems_ library, a super smart way to handle the entire notes folder all at once.

+## Featured 📖✨<br>
-✏️ Your one stop solution to organizing your entire notes folder, all at once!<br>
+☑️ Your one stop solution to organizing your entire notes folder, all at once!<br>
+☑️ A simple menu based UI for easy interaction.<br>
-✏️ Find all your To-Do's, Ideas and To-Be-Revised pointers at a single click, your command is our order. <br>
+☑️ Find all your To-Do's, Ideas and To-Be-Revised pointers at a single click, your command is our order. <br>
-✏️ Search for a word through your entire folder and find its occurences in your files.<br>
+☑️ Search for a word through your entire folder and find its occurences in your files.<br>
-✏️ Even look for the word in the file, and find it highlighted ready to be captured.<br>
+☑️ Even look for the word in the file, and find it highlighted ready to be captured.<br>
-✏️ Prefix search enabled as well, find all the words starting with your prefix along with their detailed frequency analysis as well.<br>
+☑️ Prefix search enabled as well, find all the words starting with your prefix along with their detailed frequency analysis as well.<br>
-✏️ A colorful UX for a more engaging experience.<br>
+☑️ A colorful UX for a more engaging experience.<br>